thetuh/MemLite/README.md

 # MemLite
 A header-only, lightweight x86/x64 Windows process memory library.
+# Directive
+MemLite is designed to simplify process memory interaction for developers.
+It abstracts complex, multi-step Windows API operations into single, intuitive function calls.
 ## Usage:
 ```cpp
 // returns id of process with the name "notepad.exe".